[Soma City, Fukushima Prefecture] A brave festival where cavalry warriors compete. “Soma Nomaoi” has a history of over 1000 years

 Hibarigahara festival ground

-At first glance, it looks like a vast playground, but there are also horse stalls and a box for horse manure, so you can tell that it is a land dedicated to the Nomaoi festival.
+At first glance, it looks like a vast sports field, but there are also horse stables and a box for horse manure, which shows that it is a land used exclusively for the Nomaoi festival

-It is managed as an enclave for Soma Nakamura Shrine, Soma Ota Shrine, and Soma Odaka Shrine, and you can sometimes see Nomaoi practicing outside of the festival period.
+It is managed as an outlying area of Soma Nakamura Shrine, Soma Ota Shrine, and Soma Odaka Shrine, and outside of the festival period, you can sometimes see Nomaoi practice sessions

 INFORMATION